UCL-EO/geog0111/notebooks/OutsideInstall-Local.md

         conda env create --force -n geog0111 -f environment.yml

 3. Set up anaconda.
-In the Terminal (shell), type:
+In the Terminal (shell), type either, if using windows WSL or linux:

         conda init
         echo "conda activate geog0111" >> ~/.bashrc

+  Or if using OS X:

+        conda init
+        echo "conda activate geog0111" >> ~/.zshrc

     Then, open a new shell (or type `bash`) and type: